 In the following video, you’ll learn how to defend correctly and escape the cross strangle submission from the mount position.
 Watch & learn!

-The Loop Choke is one of the jiu-jitsu collar chokes that you should master since the beginning of your grappling journey.
+The Loop Choke is one of the jiu-jitsu collars chokes you should master since the beginning of your grappling journey.
 It is a quick, clever, and virtually unexpected submission technique.

-Otherwise, It’s possible to switch from the cross to loop choke by an easy hands position adjustment.
+Otherwise, It’s possible to switch from the cross to loop choke by an easy hand position adjustment.

-The baseball bat choke is becoming more popular among BJJ practitioners as a method to finishing their opponents.
-However, it’s a dangerous move in Gi and No-Gi Brazilian jiu-jitsu.
+The baseball bat choke is becoming more popular among BJJ practitioners to finish their opponents.
+However, it’s a dangerous move in Gi or No-Gi Brazilian jiu-jitsu.

-And, it’s possible to switch from the cross to loop choke by an easy hands position adjustment.
+And, it’s possible to switch from the cross to loop choke by an easy hand position adjustment.

-As a result, every BJJ practitioner should learn and perfect this submission technique from the very beginning of his BJJ training.
+As a result, every practitioner should learn and perfect this submission technique from the beginning of his BJJ training.